ibm-cloud-docs/Backup/change-password.md

 {: support}
 {: terraform}

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
-For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+For more information, see the [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) tutorial.
 {: requirement}

 Use the `ibm_storage_evault` resource to create or update your {{site.data.keyword.backup_full}} instance.
 After the backup vault is provisioned, you can access the `username` and `password` attributes.